Neo-Assyrian Empire: Literary and religious traditions

 The empire left a cultural legacy of great consequence.
-The population of northern Mesopotamia continued to keep the memory of their ancient civilization alive and positively connected with the Assyrian Empire in local histories written as late as the Sasanian period.
+The population of Upper Mesopotamia continued to keep the memory of their ancient civilization alive and to maintain a positive connection with the Assyrian Empire in local histories written as late as the Sasanian period.
 Figures like Sargon II, Sennacherib, Esarhaddon, Ashurbanipal and Shamash-shum-ukin long figured in local folklore and literary tradition.
 In large part, tales from the Sasanian period and later times were invented narratives, based on ancient Assyrian history but applied to local and current landscapes.
-Medieval tales written in Aramaic (or Syriac) by and large characterize Sennacherib as an archetypical pagan king assassinated as part of a family feud, whose children convert to Christianity.
-The legend of the Saints Behnam and Sarah, set in the 4th century but written long thereafter, casts Sennacherib, under the name Sinharib, as their royal father.
+Medieval tales written in Eastern Aramaic, particularly Syriac, portray Sennacherib as an archetypal pagan king, assassinated in a family feud whose children convert to Christianity.
+The legend of the Behnam, Sarah, and the Forty Martyrs, set in the 4th century but written long thereafter, casts Sennacherib, under the name Sinharib, as their royal father.